 The wind blew a magazine that was not mine, but if I had to return it, it was more than twenty days ago.

-- I put the magazine in my bag, along with a cake that I should also give to Ernesto, owner of the stall selling national and international magazines located in the center of the square, about four blocks away.
+I put the magazine in my bag, along with a cake that I should also give to Ernesto, owner of the national and international magazine stall located in the center of the plaza, about four blocks away.

 It was very windy.